Facebooktwitterredditpinterestlinkedintumblr

 • Click on the Windows start button, press the Windows key + S, type Device Manager, and press enter when the results return.

-• Click Uninstall on the driver button, which removes corrupt and outdated driver software running on your device.
+• Click Uninstall on the driver button, which removes corrupt and outdated driver software on your device.

-Check the Device for Hardware Issues
+Method 9: Check the Device for Hardware Issues

 Checking the Dell laptop for hardware problems might be challenging, especially if you are not knowledgeable about computer hardware parts.
 You should consult with a Dell expert to resolve the issues.